Bush Shark Area Rock Climbing

 Alternate approach #1) Continue south on the La Luz trail towards the tram, look for a climbers trail that forks off right about 5 minutes from the Crest Spur Trail junction.
 This trail leads to the top of the massive wall behind Bush Shark Spire.
 From here a north facing gulley can be used to access the Bush Shark area.
 The gulley is short but steep with a short 4th class section at its end.
 After the 4th class section heading south (left) will land you at the base of Bush Shark Spire.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bush Shark Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bush Shark Area:

 Featured Route For Bush Shark Area

 Bush Shark Spire 5.9 5c 17 VI 17 HVS 5a New Mexico

 Like the Candle in Chimney Canyon, this route leads to one of the few spire summits in the Sandias.
 An interesting route with a good hand crack on P1, the second pitch contains the routes crux which occurs right off the belay.
 The climb ends at a bolted anchor just short of the spires summit.
 A short section of class 3 scrambling can be done to top out on the summit.
 P1: (90) Starts at the spires west face, underneath a large roof.
 Follow a good hand crack broken up with intermittent le...[more]
 Browse More Classics in New Mexico

 BETA PHOTO: Photo topo of Bush Shark Spire.
 Blue Line is Feedi...